sylabs/singularity-admindocs/installation.rst

   OCI sources, in OCI-mode (``--oci``).

 - ``fuse2fs`` is used to mount extfs images in unprivileged flows, or when kernel extfs mount is disabled by configuration.
+Version 1.46.6 or above is required to use OCI-SIF embedded overlays in OCI-mode.

 - ``fuse-overlayfs`` is used to setup overlay filesystems when the kernel does not support unprivileged overlay or the required overlay configuration.